 Buying a wetsuit guide

-As a guide you can use a 4/3 mm or 3/2 mm in the summer and at the beginning of autumn when the water temperature is still high after the summer.
-For winter and spring you need at least a 5/4 mm wetsuit for kite surfing.
-If you only purchase one wetsuit, a 5/4 mm is recommended.
-This thickness can actually be used all year round in the Netherlands, with the exception of the really cold winter days with a poor wind from the north.
+As a guideline, you can use a 4/3mm or 3/2mm wetsuit in the summer and early fall.
+In autumn the water temperature is even higher due to the warm summer months.
+For winter and spring you need at least a 5/4 mm wetsuit.
+If you only buy one wetsuit, a 5/4 mm is recommended.
+This thickness can actually be used all year round in the Netherlands, with the exception of the really cold winter days.
+For example, winter days with a mild wind from the north.

 Extra points of attention which winter wetsuit thickness